Watch this video to learn how Stream automates publishing into AVAIL Channels

 To get started creating your Stream Definition, select the server where the Stream Definition will be monitoring.

-Note: A Green Arrow indicates the server is communicating with AVAIL, a Red Arrow indicates it is not communicating with AVAIL.
+Important Note: A Green Arrow indicates the server is communicating with AVAIL, a Red Arrow indicates it is not communicating with AVAIL.

 Step 1 — Create